 This breakfast casserole is a recipe that I grew up eating in my house.
-It was a favorite of mine as a child and it has now become a favorite of mine to cook on weeks when I’m going to be very busy in the mornings and need a quick option to reheat and go.
+It was a favorite of mine as a child and it has now become a favorite of my children.
+I love to make it on weeks when I'm going to be very busy in the mornings and need a quick option to reheat and go.

 The best part about it is that it is incredibly easy and can be mixed up the night before and put in the refrigerator, so it can bake while you get ready in the morning.